hybridgroup/kidsruby/README.md

 * layout for local html pages with tutorials
 * implement Turtle width and height methods
 * correct top/bottom orientation for Turtle relative to user
+* adjust proportions of editor to sidebar for more visible space for tutorial section
+* home to main index for help & browser forward/back buttons for help section
+* split up HH help "pages" to go forward/back like the original tutorial
+* make the canvas bigger for the Turtle

 ## TODO